 - Failure to add into the course due to a hold of any kind on your account – these may include parking, library, health, and academic holds, for example.

 - Academic performance

 For more information, please review “Changing Registration: Drop/Add (Schedule Adjustment)” in the Catalog.

-Petitioning for a Late or Retroactive Course Add or Withdrawal:
+Requesting a Retroactive Course Add or Withdrawal:

 - Complete an Academic Request form indicating which course you are requesting to add or drop.
 Explain fully why you were unable to add, drop or withdrawal from the course during the semester within the deadlines and include all documentation regarding the circumstances justifying the appeal or the university error.

 - Obtain written verification from the course instructor(s) stating the dates of attendance.
 The instructor must state why you were allowed to remain in the course without being listed on the official university class roster (if request is to add a course) or verify your lack of attendance (if your request is to drop or withdrawal from the course).

 - All forms should be submitted to an Exploratory advisor, or you can email firstname.lastname@example.org.
 The request is then reviewed by a committee, and a decision will be emailed to you as quickly as possible, but within 7-10 business days.